-Deputy Chief Karl Lieb has served 18 years for the Salt Lake City Fire Department.
-Formerly a HazMat Technician, Station Captain, and District Battalion Chief, Chief Lieb is currently the Deputy Chief of operations for SLC Fire.
+Deputy Chief Karl Lieb has served 21 years for the Salt Lake City Fire Department.
+Formerly a HazMat Technician, Station Captain, and District Battalion Chief, Chief Lieb is currently the Interim Fire Chief for SLC Fire.
 He is responsible for the operational readiness and capability of the department’s response companies.
 With a commission in the United States Air Force and POST certification from the State of Montana Highway Patrol Academy, Deputy Chief Lieb has extensive experience in the public safety realm from the federal to the municipal level.
-He has earned a degree from the University of Minnesota and an MPA from the University of Utah, and an Executive Fire Officer certificate from the National Fire Academy.
+He has earned a degree from the University of Minnesota, an MPA from the University of Utah, and an Executive Fire Officer certificate from the National Fire Academy.

 Hours of Operation

 Prepare a fire escape plan with family and coworkers, and practice often.